Simulstream: Open-Source Toolkit for Evaluation and Demonstration of Streaming Speech-to-Text Translation Systems

 \subsection{Evaluation}

-The evaluation of streaming systems is typically performed by looking at the trade-off between latency and quality. \simulstream{} not only offers metrics for each of them, but also an easy interface to integrate custom/additional metrics.
-Besides, since the evaluation input is the fine-grained metric logs, which include all the information about what a speech processor has generated, newer metrics do not require logging additional information and can evaluate any past run.
+The evaluation of StreamST systems is typically framed as a trade-off between latency and translation quality. \simulstream{} provides built-in metrics for both dimensions, while also exposing a simple interface for integrating custom or additional evaluation measures.
+Moreover, evaluations operate directly on fine-grained metric logs that record the full behavior of a speech processor during inference.
+As a result, new metrics can be computed a posteriori without requiring additional information, and can be applied to any previously executed run.

-\paragraph{Quality.} Most simultaneous/streaming ST works have relied solely on BLEU \citep{papineni-etal-2002-bleu}, even though the community has largely discouraged its usage in favor of more recent neural metrics with demonstrated higher correlation with human judgments \citep{freitag-etal-2022-results}.
-For this reason, \simulstream{} implements not only BLEU score -- computed with sacreBLEU \citep{post-2018-call} -- but also COMET\footnote{The default model is \texttt{Unbabel/wmt22-comet-da} but different models can be specified with a command line parameter.} \cite{rei-etal-2020-comet}.
+\paragraph{Quality.} Most simultaneous and streaming ST work has relied solely on BLEU \citep{papineni-etal-2002-bleu}, despite growing evidence that it is suboptimal compared to modern neural metrics with higher correlation to human judgments \citep{freitag-etal-2022-results}.
+Accordingly, \simulstream{} implements both BLEU (computed via sacreBLEU \citep{post-2018-call}) and COMET\footnote{The default model is \texttt{Unbabel/wmt22-comet-da}, but alternative models can be specified via a command-line parameter.} \citep{rei-etal-2020-comet}.
 The scores are computed after a re-segmentation of the full generated text for an audio to match the segmentation of the references, which are assumed to be segmented at the sentence level.
-This operation is performed through \texttt{mweralign} \citep{post-hoang-2025-effects}, which is a Python porting of the widespread \texttt{mwerSegmenter} binary executable \citep{matusov-etal-2005-evaluating} used in ST evaluation campaigns \citep{agostinelli-etal-2025-findings} and previous work on StreamST \citep{papi-etal-2024-streamatt}.
-In the case of streaming processors that delete previously generated outputs, such as the sliding window processor, the final output is used in the evaluation and intermediate outputs are not considered.
+This is achieved using \texttt{mweralign} \citep{post-hoang-2025-effects}, a Python implementation of the widespread \texttt{mwerSegmenter} binary executable \citep{matusov-etal-2005-evaluating} adopted in ST evaluation campaigns \citep{agostinelli-etal-2025-findings} and previous work on StreamST \citep{papi-etal-2024-streamatt}.
+For streaming processors that may revise or delete previously emitted tokens (e.g., sliding-window re-translation), evaluation is performed on the final output sequence only, while intermediate revised hypotheses are not considered.